-4.29 SOURCE CATEGORY 2F1 - REFRIGERATION AND AIR CONDITIONING EQUIPMENT share many of the properties of CFC and HCFC refrigerants, namely low toxicity, zero and/or low flammability and acceptable materials compatibility.
+4.29 SOURCE CATEGORY 2F1 - REFRIGERATION AND AIR CONDITIONING EQUIPMENT

+HFCs and HFC blends have been widely used as replacement refrigerants for ozone depleting substances across virtually all refrigeration and air-conditioning end-uses.
+They generally share many of the properties of CFC and HCFC refrigerants, namely low toxicity, zero and/or low flammability and acceptable materials compatibility.
 Emissions of HFCs can occur at various stages of the refrigeration/air-conditioning product life cycle: